Electricity at the macroscale and its microscopic origins: A potential paradox

 My focus is on the `paradox' referred to in the section title and I do not address the question(s) of most relevance to those using the Bethe potential, or one of its descendants, as a parameter in the analysis and/or interpretation of their calculations (e.g., theoretical electrochemistry) or experiments (e.g., electron holography).
 In most of these applications $\bphibethe$ is used as an approximation to the average potential {\em experienced by an electron} as it passes through the material.
 This quantity is likely to depend heavily on the electron's energy as it enters the material and the time that it spends inside the material.
 Furthermore, one should not calculate it from the probability density ${n(\rvec)}$ of an electron being at ${\rvec}$, but on the conditional probability density ${n_c(\rvec_1|\rvec_2)}$ of there being an electron at ${\rvec_1}$ {\em given} that the probe electron is at ${\rvec_2}$.

 As an illustration of the importance of basing calculations on ${n_c}$ rather than $n$, consider the example of a neutral atom meeting a stray electron in a vacuum.
-One might deduce from the atom's electron density ${n(\rvec)}$ that they would not be attracted to one another; but by considering how the distribution of the atom's electrons are changed by their interaction with the stray electron, one can quickly deduce that they do attract one another and that {\em all} singly-charged anions are stable in vacuum.
+One might deduce from the atom's electron density ${n(\rvec)}$ that they would not be attracted to one another; but by considering how the distribution of the atom's electrons is changed by their interaction with the stray electron, one can quickly deduce that they do attract one another and that {\em all} singly-charged anions are stable in vacuum when the electrons' temperature is sufficiently low.